talhahaziz/multinational-retail-data-centralisation/README.md

     1. DataCleaning class - include methods to clean the data from the various sources.

+# Task 3 - Extract and clean user data

 - Added the database credentials to the .yaml file and included a .gitignore to ensure the credentials are not uploaded to Github.

+- Created the following methods in the DatabaseConnector class which will be used to connect and retrieve data from the AWS database:

+    1. read_db_creds(): read the AWS database credentials from a YAML file and return a python dictionary of said credentials.

+    1. init_db_engine(): uses the read_db_cred() method to retrieve database credentials and uses these to initialise and return a SQLalchemy engine connecting to the database.

+    1. list_db_tables(): lists the tables present in the database so I know which tables I can extract the data from

+    1. upload_to_db(): takes in a pandas dataframe and table name and uploads them to the local sales_db database setup within pgadmin4